Australasian MARS – Multicentre Aspiration Risk Study

 April 2025

-Multicentre ethics approval has been granted by the respective authorities in Australia and New Zealand, and recognised by all hospitals in their respective countries.
+Multicentre ethics approval granted by respective authorities in Australia and New Zealand and recognised by all hospitals in their respective countries.

 May 2025